 Mediation is appropriate for clients who believe that they can sit together and address the difficult choices that have to be made in a divorce (or post-divorce).
-That said, clients must feel that they are able to sit with their counterpart parent and hash through the parenting and financial decisions that they must address to finalize a divorce.
+That said, clients must feel that they are able to trust and sit with their counterpart parent and hash through the parenting and financial decisions that they must address to finalize a divorce.
 Parents can elect to use a mediator for developing a parenting agreement and marital financial settlement, or simply to develop a parenting plan.
-They may also seek mediation to resolve post-decree issues that develop or become unresolved as new situations develop in the lives of the family members.
+They may also seek mediation to resolve post-divorce (post-decree) issues that develop or become difficult to resolve.

-Mediation is path that involves both clients meeting with one (or more) trained professional who will guide them through the necessary elements to complete a divorce.
-The clients will resolve parenting and custody issues, and financial discussions with the assistance of a neutral third party who acts to facilitate the resolution of the process.
-That mediator whether from a mental health background or legal, or financial one, cannot represent the clients' interests in any legal proceeding.
-We recommend that both parties employ independent legal counsel to review the agreements and draft the legal marital settlement and parenting documents to assure that their agreements are generally consistent with Illinois family law guidelines and that the agreement will not be found unconscionable by the presiding judge.
+Mediation is path that involves both clients meeting with one (or more) trained professional who will guide them through the necessary elements to complete their divorce.
+The clients will resolve child related parenting time and decision-making issues, and their financial estate issues with a neutral third party who acts to facilitate the resolution of the process.
+That mediator whether from a mental health background or legal one, or financial one, cannot represent the clients' individual interests in any legal proceeding.
+We recommend that both parties employ independent legal counsel to review the agreements and draft the legal marital settlement and parenting documents to assure that their agreements are consistent with Illinois family law statutes and that the agreement will not be found unconscionable by a presiding judge.

-Mediation may also be utilized to resolve other conflicts such as unresolved business conflicts, estate planning, and other major life decisions where conflict can arise.
-Consider employing a mediator when the conversation breaks down and resolution seems unattainable.
+Mediation may also be utilized to resolve other conflicts such as family conflicts, unresolved family business conflicts, estate planning issues, and other major life, health, and death decisions where conflict and strong emotional experiences can arise.
+Consider employing a mediator when the conversation breaks down and argument outweighs discussion, and resolution seems unattainable.

 Feel free to call on us to find out if we can help